jedinym/sqc-text/main.typ

-This reality is reflected by the fact that every structure deposited into the _Protein Data Bank_ (the single global archive of three-dimensional structural models @pdb) is validated using community-developed tools @pdb-validation[p.
+This reality is reflected by the fact that every structure deposited into the _Protein Data Bank_ (the single global archive of three-dimensional structural models @pdb; see more in @pdb-section) is validated using community-developed tools @pdb-validation[p.
 1917].
 Based on the results of these tools, the validation pipeline generates a report @pdb-validation that can be used for further refining the coordinate models.

 However, the throughput of the validation pipeline provided by the _Protein Data Bank_ is too low for use in some research projects (e.g., iterative validation